hongbinbao/custom-nose-plugins/README.md

 custom-nose-plugins
 ===================
-plugins for the python nose testing framework.
+plugins for the python nose testing framework\n
-  plan-loader: generate test suites with the expect order defined in "plan" file
+  plan-loader: generate test suites with the expect order defined in "plan" file\n
-  file-output: output test result including result, snapshot and log of device into "result.txt"
+  file-output: output test result including result, snapshot and log of device into "result.txt"\n

 * Dependcy:
     ```